 You will lie on a padded table.
 Electrodes will be placed on your chest to monitor your heart rhythm.
 Your blood pressure will also be monitored.

 You will be treated for a total of 35 hours.
-Treatments are usually given each day over seven weeks.
+Treatments are usually given each day over 7 weeks.

 EECP is not painful.
 You may feel uncomfortable when the cuffs tighten on your legs.

 After your treatment, the electrodes and cuffs will be removed.
 You can go home as soon as you are done with treatment.
 You may feel slightly tired after the treatment.
 This feeling will get better over time.

 When you return home, do the following to help manage your angina: